Fasting After Bariatric Surgery: The Pros and ConsFebruary 5, 2018

 If someone’s primary reason to fast is to lose weight and they’ve had bariatric surgery, it may be a red flag that they have reverted to their old lifestyle and not using their surgical tool most effectively.
 This could also be a sign of deeper issues.

 There is a reason you had weight loss surgery.
 For most people, that reason is to lose the weight and keep it off.
 Fasting for religious purposes is one thing, and fasting for weight loss after bariatric surgery is another.
 Even research studies show that people who fast for religious reasons can struggle after weight loss surgery because the surgery already puts them at a nutritional deficit.
 Fasting can create more of a deficit.

 Fasting Can Mimic That Old Diet Mentality

-For many people who have emotional issues with food, there can also be negative side effects if they are constantly feeling deprived due to a self-imposed fast.
+For many people who have emotional issues with food, there can also be negative side effects if they are continually feeling deprived due to a self-imposed fast.
 In addition, this may also impact their self-confidence, self-worth, and self-esteem.
 Someone may feel ‘not good enough’ if they struggle with maintaining the fast.
-Cheating or breaking the fast could also lead to other emotional issues such as feeling like a failure.
+Cheating or breaking the fast could also lead to other emotional issues, such as feeling like a failure.
 Furthermore, there can be issues with discipline and our old friend ‘willpower’ which may be relied upon to sustain the fast.

 It is also important for people to recognize WHY they want to do a fast and check with their daily consistent or inconsistent behaviors because this will impact what will happen after the fast ends.